Conditions implying annular chaos: Introduction

+The first result is re-introduced below in a more detailed version given by Theorem A, together with a metric version given by Theorem B. For the dissipative maps we have a more detailed statement given by Theorem C. All these results follow the same spirit, and are based on the crucial concept of an \( N \)\emph{-disjoint pair of neighborhoods}, which is the natural generalization of the $3$-dpn just introduced.

-In order not to leave this last consideration as a purely theoretical reflection, Section \ref{s.numerics} provides a first collection of computer-assisted proofs (CAPs) supported in the theoretical content of this work, which make use of interval arithmetic as implemented in the $C^{++}$ library CAPD::DynSys (see \cite{compassproof}).
-This first sample of CAPs are performed for some well-known analytic families in both dissipative and Hamiltonian settings.
-The numerical implementations are completely straightforward, as described in the aforementioned section, and extremely flexible as they rely only on basic information of the given maps.
-We show here only the most basic parts of the work in preparation \cite{theoappandnumer}, together with with Maik Gr\"oger \footnote{Faculty of Mathematics and Computer Science, Jagiellonian University, Poland. } and Maciej Capinski\footnote{Faculty of Applied Mathematics, AGH University of Science and Technology, Krakow, Poland.}, which contains many other situations (in both the twist and non-twist regimes) and further theoretical results.
-In particular, in this new work it is successfully obtained CAP for large set of parameters for the families shown here, and for other cases such as the 2d-Arnold family.
-The so-called Arnold diffusion phenomena is also considered.
-Coming back to the content of this article, in Section \ref{s.numerics} the following cases are treated.
+In order to show that our work can be directly applied to examples as it is not purely theoretical, Section \ref{s.numerics} presents an initial collection of computer-assisted proofs (CAPs) whose conception is based on our theoretical results.
+These proofs use as programming tools the implementation of interval arithmetic in the $C^{++}$ library CAPD::DynSys (see \cite{compassproof}).
+This initial sample of CAPs is conducted for several well-known analytic families in both dissipative and Hamiltonian contexts.
+The numerical implementations are straightforward, as detailed in the aforementioned section, and exhibit significant flexibility, relying solely on basic information about the given maps.
+We present here only the fundamental aspects of the work \cite{theoappandnumer} in collaboration with Maik Gröger\footnote{Faculty of Mathematics and Computer Science, Jagiellonian University, Poland.} and Maciej Capinski\footnote{Faculty of Applied Mathematics, AGH University of Science and Technology, Krakow, Poland.}, which encompasses many additional scenarios (in both the twist and non-twist regimes) as well as other new theoretical results also covering the phenomenon known as Arnold diffusion.
+In particular, this new work successfully obtains CAPs for a large set of parameters for the families discussed here, as well as for other cases.
+Returning to the content of this article, Section \ref{s.numerics} considers the following cases.

+In the Hamiltonian case, we deal with the broad variation of the Standard Family given as follows:

+where $\textbf{h}$ and $\textbf{v}$ are required to satisfy simple compatibility conditions.
+This case shows that the method is indeed flexible, namely, that we can change from one map to another without deep analysis of the different situations.

 For dissipative maps, we work with the \emph{Dissipative Standard Family} given by: